TRAVEL & WHAT TO BRING – LAKE TITICACA

-- Sunglasses & sun hat & sunscreen – the sun can be very strong at high altitudes.
-A #30 or #45 screen will be needed for the first days.
+- Sunglasses, sun hat and sunscreen, the sun can be very strong at high altitudes.
+A high SPF will be needed for the first days.
 Don’t forget to put lotion on the back of your neck, hands and ears

 - Lightweight hiking boots (Gortex or water-resistant w/ankle support are best)